rossmintzer11/UPenn-Cyber-Final-Project/DefensiveTemplate.md

 - Excessive open source information on version and exploits on wb pages
   - **Patch**: move file off web server and update file permissions
   - **Why It Works**: makes it harder for a hacker to enumerate the machine
--  User Defined Dynamic Library Priveledge Escalation using exploit E-DB:1518 https://www.exploit-db.com/exploits/1518
+-  User Defined Dynamic Library Privilidge Escalation using exploit E-DB:1518 https://www.exploit-db.com/exploits/1518
     -  **Patch**:  Mysql is outdated and needs to be updated to the latest version
     -  **Why It Works**: The update patches MySQL to prevent the exploit from working